urvishp13/We-Are-The-Champions/README.md

 ✅ Make the likes persist across different browser sessions<br>
 ✅ Change the UI to indicate to the user their liked messages

+### Screenshot

 ### Links

 Live site: [https://one-community.netlify.app/](https://one-community.netlify.app/)

 ## My process

-Work to make the MVP work before I get into the "Stretch Goals" and "My Additions".
+Make the MVP work before I get into the "Stretch Goals" and "My Additions".
 Additionally, work on a focus-by-focus process i.e. work on all things HTML, CSS, and JS related to the form section first, then do all the endorsement related content second.

 ### Built with